Virgin Atlantic to operate world’s first 100% SAF-powered transatlantic flight

 SAF is a fuel derived from renewable sources non-oil which can be used as a replacement or mixed with kerosene.
 SAF can currently be used in jet engines in a maximum blend of 50% with traditional kerosene without any modification.
 There are a number of processes for producing SAF, including from algae, fuels synthesized from hydrogen waste, or from direct carbon dioxide capture.

-By completely replacing the kerosenethe SAF could reduce the carbon emissions life cycle by more than 70% compared to conventional fossil jet fuel.
+By completely replacing the kerosenethe SAF might reduce the carbon emissions life cycle by more than 70% compared to conventional fossil jet fuel.
 The Government’s ‘Jet Zero’ strategy, published in July 2022 as a roadmap to achieving net zero aviation, includes SAF as a key consideration.

 ©Airbus